-As leaders in the classroom as well as in management research, Lubar School of Business faculty combine applied research and theory with corporate experience and insight.
+As leaders in the classroom as well as in management research, Lubar College of Business faculty combine applied research and theory with corporate experience and insight.

 The end results?
 Knowledge that develops Lubar students into solid business professionals and managers.
 Classrooms that inspire and challenge.
 And new streams of thought that enhance research and practice.

 Assistant Professor of Finance Michael Farrell‘s research published in Management Science shows that repurchases create small price effects that dissipate quickly, and are but a tiny fraction of a CEO’s average annual compensation.
 Read more

 - Analytics and Coordination of Care in the Healthcare IndustryCoordination of care in the healthcare setting may not only result in better patient outcomes, but also stands to make a significant dent healthcare costs in the U.S., where 18.3% of gross domestic product was attributed to healthcare spending in 2021.
 In fact, a 2019 study published in the Journal of the American Medical Association found that failures in care coordination account for $27.2 billion to $78.2 billion in waste per year in the United … Read more

 - Alexa, Should My Company Invest in Voice Technology?If you have a smart speaker (50% of internet users do), you may ask your smart “friend” to provide the current temperature, to turn on your favorite podcast, or to dig into the internet for a factoid you urgently need.
 But how about engaging it to turn on your oven or your lights, to retrieve your bank balance, or to place a restaurant order?
 Companies investing in these technologies are trying to enhance their customers’ … Read more